Troubleshooting Water Absorption Issues in Your easyplant Fiddle Leaf Fig

 Trim any yellow, brown, or damaged leaves with clean, sharp scissors to help the plant redirect energy to healthy growth.

-Avoid overfilling the water reservoir; only refill when it is completely empty, and ensure the top 1–2 inches of soil are dry between waterings.
+Avoid overfilling the water reservoir; only refill when it is completely empty, and ensure the top 1–2 inches of soil are dry between waterings.- If the reservoir system fails completely, treat the plant like a regular potted plant by watering from the top and allowing the top 2–3 inches of soil to dry out before watering again.

 3. Use Filtered or Distilled Water